Millennium Goals, Fair Trade, and Equal Dignity

 Through this web site we seek to provide a nucleus for news, information, discussion and collaboration.
 We present news and commentary, a large collection of articles, including many from prominent figures, surveys and opinion polls, together with a large selection of links and calendar events.

 We value your thoughts, opinions and idea's, and encourage you to share them through our many forums.
 You are also encouraged to use the interactive features of this web site to further participate, by taking part in our surveys, adding book reviews, events, links, and comments.
-Please see here The Tsunami and the Brandt Report, by Mohammed Meshbahi and Angela Paine.
+Please see here The Tsunami and the Brandt Report, by Mohammed Mesbahi and Angela Paine, 2006, and World Health and International Economic Sharing, by Mohammed Mesbahi, 2009.

 The Brandt Equation